4 Ways to Use Social Determinants Data in HealthcareReading time: 5 minutes

 4. Use Analytics to Match Patients with Health Services and Customize Care

 Based on an individual’s health profile and significant Social Determinants, predictive analytics can determine what health problems a patient is at risk of developing.
 This information can be used to make suggestions to patients about services they may want to take advantage of, whether it’s health and nutrition counseling or mental health instruction.

 Perhaps due to age and a pre-existing injury, there’s an 85% likelihood that a patient will need in-home service or medication delivery.
 Predictive analytics identifies these trends and makes them available to you.
 You can then bring these suggestions into a conversation with the new patient or client to help guide their decision-making about the future.

-Ultimately, the decision is up to the individual patient and his or her caregivers, but the insight provided by predictive modeling makes the decision a more informed one, and can highlight treatment options that a patient or caregiver may not have thought of on their own.
+Ultimately, the decision is up to the individual patient and his or her caregivers.
+However, the insight provided by predictive modeling makes the decision a more informed one.
+A predictive model can highlight treatment options that a patient or caregiver may not have thought of on their own.

 Social Determinants of Health provide a broadened perspective into the behaviors and communities of patients and clients.
 This more comprehensive understanding allows case workers and healthcare professionals to make informed, targeted decisions alongside the individuals they help.

 Using the right data analytics platform, you can organize data from several sources, even if it’s stored in a variety of formats.
 You can then use that data to create predictive models to guide decision-making and provide patients with data-backed predictions about their health outcomes.
 Finally, you can share data and predictions with colleagues and partnering organizations to enable collaborative care.